Romance, YA, Fiction and Fantasy Novel Reviews, Nonsensical Rants, and My Own Writing Adventures

 Dream Casting: Small New England town?
 A young mother?
 I immediately thought Lauren Graham.

-Jack Gabriele.
+The Dude: Jack Gabriele.
 Formerly Jenna's husband, they married right out of high school, but after years of struggle and an unspoken misunderstanding, their marriage crumbled.
 While they've been divorced for four years, Jack still carries a torch for her.

 The Rub: During senior year, rumours broke out that Jack had cheated on Jenna with the school tramp, rumours that Jack never refuted.
 Jenna, being pregnant, married Jack anyway, but never quite believed that he'd been faithful.